alessandromagrini/gammadlm/README.md

 ```
 Example with panel data:
 ```
-# load data on farm performance and subsidies in EU countries, 2004-2019
+# load data on farm performance and subsidies in EU countries (FADN database)
 data(fadn)

 # selected variables: